Last updated on October 23rd, 2019 at 08:31 am

 What can I say?
 It’s the New Yorker.

-If you ever want to spend some time comparing your writing with real writing, spend some time reading the New Yorker.
-It will deliver a big dose of humble pie mixed in with, “So YOU thought you could write, right?” and sounds of distant laughter.
-But when I think of an online publication that sets the standard for online publishing then I have to go with the New Yorker.
+If you ever want to compare your writing with real writing, read the New Yorker.
+It will deliver a big dose of humble pie mixed in with “So YOU thought you could write, right?” and sounds of distant laughter.
+But when I think of an online publication that sets the standard for online publishing, I have to go with the New Yorker.

 If you are willing to read 16 pages ONLINE about Scientology while staring at a computer screen, then you understand why the New Yorker hooks its readership.